xw1519/Continual-Learning-Medical-Adaptation/README.md

     <tbody>
 </table>

-### Need of CL Type Integration in zero-shot learning, few-shot learning and domain shifting

 ## DOMAIN-INCREMENTAL LEARNING (DIL)
 Domain-Incremental Learning (DIL) aims to learn a consistent task across diverse domains.
 Its regularization- and distillation-based strategies give rise to corresponding challenges in the medical area.